cozis/WL/README.md

 The parent program can then get the number of arguments using the `wl_arg_count` function and `wl_push_arg` to set the top of the VM stack to the argument with the specified index.
 The argument can then be read using one of the `wl_pop_*` functions.

 The caller then needs to push the return value of the call on top of the stack using one of the `wl_push_*` functions.

+## Building

+To build WL with your program, just drop the `wl.c` and `wl.h` files in your own source tree and compile them as any other file.